Burntt/FinRL_Crypto/README.md

 ## Collaborators

 Berend Gort is a highly skilled and experienced Machine Learning Engineer with a strong background in Robotics Engineering.
-He recently worked as a research assistant at Columbia University and published a paper at the AAAI '23, where he developed a solution that reduces overfitting in deep reinforcement learning models in finance by 46% compared to traditional methods.
+He recently worked as a research assistant at Columbia University and published the paper associated with this code at the AAAI '23, where he developed a solution that reduces overfitting in deep reinforcement learning models in finance by 46% compared to traditional methods.
 Berend is also passionate about meeting new people and is actively involved in the AI4Finance community.

 ## Outline